 A physician from New York’s Hospital for Special Surgery describes drug-related side effects for different kinds of corticosteroids and provides self-care tips to minimize the chances of experiencing them.

 A nice review of corticosteroids used to treat allergies, including side effects and adverse events to be aware of

 A meta-analysis of 31 studies that included 11,615 children with asthma found that use of inhaled corticosteroids did not lead to an increase in pneumonia or other respiratory diseases.

 “Debilitating side effects associated with prescription medication for some of today’s most common conditions could be eradicated if they mimicked the body’s natural hormone secretion cycles, a new report has said.” – Science Codex

 A corticosteroid shot and physical therapy have no long term benefits in the treatment of “tennis elbow”, a new study (Australia) confirms.

 A pharmacist explores the ways that different drugs “mug” the body of important nutrients.

-University of Oregon study recently released discovered an “underlying genetic cause of atopic dermatitis”, opening up avenues to alternative treatments that may bypass the use of topical steroids.
+A University of Oregon study discovered an “underlying genetic cause of atopic dermatitis”, opening up avenues to alternative treatments that may bypass the use of topical steroids.